-American Outdoor Brands, Inc. became an independent publicly-traded company through a pro-rata distribution of all the outstanding shares of our common stock to the stockholders of our former parent company, (the Separation).
-In connection with the Separation, the Company's common stock began trading under the ticker symbol "AOUT" on the NASDAQ Global Select Market on August 24, 2020.
-We are an industry leading provider of outdoor products and accessories, including hunting, fishing, camping, shooting, and personal security and defense products, for rugged outdoor enthusiasts.
+We became an independent publicly traded company through a pro-rata distribution of all the outstanding shares of our common stock to the stockholders of our former parent company, Smith & Wesson Brands, Inc. (the Separation).
+In connection with the Separation, our common stock began trading under the ticker symbol "AOUT" on the NASDAQ Global Select Market on August 24, 2020.
+We are a leading provider of outdoor lifestyle products and shooting sports accessories encompassing hunting, fishing, outdoor cooking, camping, shooting, and personal security and defense products, for rugged outdoor enthusiasts.